Stalkisiek/CashFlow/README.md

 ## Getting Started

+### Database Configuration 🔧

+Before getting started, make sure to configure your database settings:

+1. Change the database connection string in the backend project to match your database server.

+### Backend Setup 🌐

-To get started with the CashFlow Web Application, follow these steps:
+To set up the backend of the CashFlow Web Application:

-1. 📥 Clone the repository: `git clone https://github.com/your-username/cashflow-web-app.git`
+1. Clone the repository: `git clone https://github.com/your-username/cashflow-web-app.git`
-2. 📂 Navigate to the project directory: `cd cashflow-web-app`
+2. Navigate to the project directory: `cd cashflow-web-app`
+3. Apply database migrations: `dotnet ef database update`
+4. Start the backend server: `dotnet run` in the `./Backend` directory.

+### Frontend Setup 🌟

+To set up the frontend of the CashFlow Web Application:

+1. Navigate to the frontend directory: `cd ./Frontend/cashflow`
-3. 🛠 Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-4. 🚀 Start the development server: `npm start`
+3. Start the development server: `npm start`

-5. 🌐 Access the application: Open a browser and go to `https://stalkisiek.com`
+Now, you have both the backend and frontend up and running!

 ## Authentication 🔒